See & Explore the 4 Attractions of Cardiff, Wales

 Inside the Iron Age Roundhouse.

 You can buy a map at the entrance for .50p, which leads you around the numbered buildings.
-There is also detailed information at each location, telling you when the building was built and what it was used for.
+Each location also has detailed information, telling you when the building was built and what it was used for.

 attractions of Cardiff.